PowerGridModel/power-grid-model-io/docs/converters/tabular_converter.md

 ## AutoID
 The `id` field is special in the sense that each object should have a unique numerical id in power grid model.
 Therefore, each id definition is mapped to a numerical (integer) ID.
-Field names that end with `node` are also mapped to corresponding numerical ID's.
+Field names that end with `node` are also mapped to corresponding numerical IDs.

 ```python
 from power_grid_model_io.utils.auto_id import AutoID